iceclassic/mude/book/intro.md

 (intro)=

-# Welcome to the iceclassic book!!.
+# Welcome to the iceclassic book!!
 A MUDE Sidequest

 The iceclassic book contains additional (and optional) content to the main MUDE book.
-This interactive books focusses in applying the programming concepts of MUDE to create a simple model.
+This interactive books focuses in applying the programming concepts of MUDE to create a simple model.

 Unlike the MUDE interactive book, the PAs  or the friday's assignments, we will use apply most of the concept to the same problem, in order to understand how they can complement each other, how they differ, etc.